joseph-liew/Diverse-Assign/Manual/README.md

 <br>

-To learn more about about the algorithms, see the Technical Abstract at: https://github.com/joseph-liew/Diverse-Assign/tree/main/tech_abstract
+To learn more about the algorithms, see the Technical Abstract at: https://github.com/joseph-liew/Diverse-Assign/tree/main/tech_abstract

 Sample input data was generated using "generatedata.com".
 Credits to the team at https://github.com/benkeen/generatedata for creating this magnificent mock data generator.